ganelson/inform/resources/Documentation/Writing with Inform.md

 ^^{user interface: Index panel} ^^{Index panel+ui+} ^^{user interface: Results panel} ^^{Results panel+ui+}

-If, when Go! is clicked, the text in the Source panel is not fully understood, then Inform will generate a report of the problems it found, which will open in the "Errors" panel.
-(Other information is also available in "Errors", but most of it is used for debugging Inform, and can be ignored.)
+If, when Go! is clicked, the text in the Source panel is not fully understood, then Inform will generate a report of the problems it found, which will open in the "Results" panel.
+(Other information is also available in "Results", but most of it is used for debugging Inform, and can be ignored.)

 On the other hand, if the text was fully understood then another new panel will become available: the "Index".
 This is a cross-referenced index of the source, or rather, of the interactive fiction which has been generated.
 The Index is only an optional convenience, but becomes more and more helpful as the fiction grows larger.
 Its exact format does not matter for now.